 - 1. Financial None

-- 2. HR & Organisational Development None
+- 2. HR & Organisational Development None.

-- 3. Community/Council Planning this report details the progress made by the service to protect vulnerable children and adults, reduce offending behaviour, increase community safety, and promote early intervention, independent living and wider health improvement.
+- 3. Community Planning this report details the progress made by the service to protect vulnerable children and adults, reduce offending behaviour, increase community safety, and promote early intervention, independent living and wider health improvement.
 It highlights partnership working, details the measure which ensure the workforce is skilled and effective and highlights achievements in relation to support to the communities, customer service and consultation.

-- 4. Legal None
+- 4. Legal None.

-- 5. Property/Assets None
+- 5. Property/Assets property remains in the ownership of the parent bodies.

-- 6. Information Technology None
+- 6. Information Technology None.

-- 7. Equality & Human Rights The recommendations contained within this report have no negative impacts on equality groups or potential for infringement of individuals" human rights because it is for noting only.
-If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council website.
+- 7. Equality & Human Rights The recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
+No negative impacts on equality groups or potential for infringement have been identified arising from the recommendations contained in the report.
+If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's website.

-- 8. Health & Safety None.
+- 8. Health & Safety - None.

-- 9. Procurement None.
+- 9. Procurement procurement activity will remain within the operational arrangements of the parent bodies.

-- 10. Risk - Risks related to the management and delivery of social work services are closely monitored and are included within both the Children's Services and, where appropriate, the Corporate Risk Register.
+- 10. Risk None.

-- 11. Privacy Impact None
+- 11. Privacy Impact None.

-- 12. Cosla Policy Position None

-- 13. Climate Change None

-List of Background Papers
+List of Background Papers -

-- (a) The Role of the Chief Social Work Officer Guidance Issues by Scottish Ministers - (b) Chief Social Work Officers Annual Report Summary 2020-2021 - Annual report of the Fostering and Adoption Service 2019/20 Update on developments for Looked After Children and Fostering Service Education and Children's Services Policy Board 21 January 2021
+- (a) The Role of the Chief Social Work Officer Guidance Issued by Scottish Ministers - (b) Chief Social Work Officers Annual Report Summary 2020-2021 - (c) Annual report of the Fostering and Adoption Service 2019/20

+Update on developments for Looked After Children and Fostering

+Service Education and Children's Services Policy Board 21

+January 2021